 The more sublimation taking place the more likely it is these areas are warmer than the areas with less sublimation cups.

-Central parts of the cells are not smooth but the sublimation process appears to be significantly subdued compared to the zones around the troughs.
+The central parts of the cells are not smooth but the sublimation process appears to be significantly subdued compared to the zones around the troughs.

 Sometimes an area without a clearly defined trough will have aggressive sublimation pits which seem to be turning into a trough but not quite there yet.